 Why do I need an employment contract review?

 Employment contracts don't always do the job you expect them to.
 They sometimes contain clauses that are illegal or unenforceable, and frequently fail to reflect all of the benefits you agreed with your new employer at the final interview or benefits package negotiation.

 That's why, particularly if your remuneration package includes financial variables such as profit share, bonuses and share options, you should make sure that any new contract you're asked to sign is reviewed by an experienced employment contract lawyer before you put pen to paper.

 We're here to offer you advice on everything from changing the wording of your contract in order to make it legal and enforceable to helping you renegotiate terms that are more in line with your worth and expectations.
-Call us on or and we'll call you.
+Call our employment contract solicitors on or and we'll call you.